Phoenix: (602) 283-3800

 The State of Arizona has chosen to adopt the Uniform Premarital Agreement Act (UPAA).
 UPAA is statute created for the purpose of standardizing the requirements of prenuptial agreements between states.

-As such, the Agreement we draft will be worded based on the notion subscribed to by the UPAA that prenuptial agreements should be “entered into voluntarily and fairly upon the exchange of disclosure between the Parties.”
+As such, the agreement we draft will be worded based on the notion subscribed to by the UPAA that prenuptial agreements should be “entered into voluntarily and fairly upon the exchange of disclosure between the Parties.”

 Many people wonder if they need to have significant assets or income to enter into a premarital agreement.
 The answer is a resounding “No!”